-Year-End Report 2017
+Year-End Report 2020

-NeuroVive conducts extensive research and development work.
+Abliva conducts extensive research and development work.
 This work is done in-house and in collaboration with international partners in Europe, Asia and North America.
 These partnerships cover pre-clinical development work and clinical trials at renowned hospitals.

-More than ten NeuroVive employees are active on preclinical and clinical development, as well as a number of external consultants engaged on the company’s projects.
+More than ten Abliva employees are active in preclinical and clinical development, as well as a number of external consultants engaged on the company’s projects.
 The company possesses a high level of expertise.
 All employees are science graduates, with five holding PhDs in medical sciences.
 Most of the company’s researchers are qualified physicians engaged in identifying segments with unmet medical needs, early basic research and clinical research towards approval of drug candidates.